 Covid-19 Media Project

 Public concern for a virus is based on the probability of being infected and the severity of the symptoms if one becomes infected.
-Probability of risk and severity of the consequence.
+Probability and severity of the consequence.
 This article establishes risk by age and health and contrasts the actual risk of severe outcomes from Covid-19 to the public perception.

 This article establishes the individual risk of being infected with Covid-19 as it relates to age and health including the implications of serology studies.
 This quantified risk will be contrasted with the risk projected by the media and how it has influenced public opinion and public policy.
 Media stories will be examined and tactics identified to illustrate how risk has been exaggerated to serve the inherent interests of the media and political actors.
 Conclusions and consequences concerning the effects of the hysteria are summarized in the final section.